hyperboloide/pdfgen/README.md

 <link rel="stylesheet" href="/bower_components/bootstrap/dist/css/bootstrap.min.css" media='screen,print'>
 ```

-Finally don't forget to set the `PDFGEN_TEMPLATES` env variable the path of your templates parent directory.
+Finally don't forget to set the `PDFGEN_TEMPLATES` env variable to the path of
+your templates parent directory
+Alternatively you copy your templates to either :
+`/etc/pdfgen/templates` or `~/.templates`.

 ## Adding fonts